Skip to main content

 context.log.info("hi!")

-Finally, if we run dg list defs, we can confirm that our new asset now appears in the list of definitions.
+Finally, you can run dg list defs to confirm that the new asset now appears in the list of definitions:

 dg list defs